MartinThoma/MartinThoma.github.io/_posts/2012-01-27-check-computer-hardware-for-linux-compatibility.md

 title: Check Computer / Hardware for Linux-compatibility
 author: Martin Thoma
 date: 2012-01-27 20:42:21.000000000 +01:00
-categories:
-- Cyberculture
+category: Cyberculture
-tags:
-- Linux
-- Hardware
+tags: Linux, Hardware
 featured_image: 2011/09/Tux.png
 ---
 Linux users who are not very skilled have a big problem: If they want to buy a new computer or new hardware, it is very difficult for them to find out if something works or not.
 I'll give you some hints how you could find it out: